CBIIT/cadsr-services/cchecker-gateway/readme.txt

 take a file with a UID based name as "A154087D-A6D9-47A9-9AF1-A7AC4CB93C01" and use this UID as a cookie for testing this service. curl -v --cookie "_cchecker=A154087D-A6D9-47A9-9AF1-A7AC4CB93C01" -X POST \
--H "Content-Type: application/json" --d "@/local/content/cchecker/formnamelist.json" http://localhost:8080/gateway/checkservice \
+-H "Content-Type: application/json" --d "@/local/content/cchecker/formnamelist.json" http://localhost:8080/gateway/checkservice
+"formnamelist.json" file contains a json array of string.
+Each String is a form name.
+Example: ["Enrollment","Other Form 1"]
-Other request parameters which as all "false by default: checkUOM=true/false checkCRF=true/false displayExceptions=true/false
+Other request parameters which are all "false" by default: checkUOM=true/false checkCRF=true/false displayExceptions=true/false